We have all been there…

 - Tell a Story: Your users are likely to pay more attention when they relate emotionally to your messaging – and this is where storytelling helps.
 Stories create relatable moments across your message, generating interest to keep reading further.

 - Use Humor: Content that makes a user smile has the potential to break the ice and builds brand trust.
 Also, people tend to remember messages longer when humour is involved.

 - Address Pain Points: Nothing connects better with a user than a solution to their pain points.
 People are constantly looking for solutions to their problems, and when you address the specific pain points, they are bound to get hooked to the content.

 - Include Facts & Figures: Whatever be the form of content, using quotes from experts, statistics, or thought-provoking and well-researched data can help establish brand authority and trust.

 The next step in the process is where things get persuasive.
-Once the user ahs opened the email, and has gained some interest in the content you have shared, he needs to next get inspired to act on the message you have shared.
+Once the user has opened the email and has gained some interest in the content you have shared, he needs to next get inspired to act on the message you have shared.
 Without this burning desire, your users might even discontinue reading the email or just read it through without clicking any links or just go on to delete the email.